 20. Consider a warehouse club membership

 Where you shop can be as important as what you buy when it comes to saving money.

-Personally, I finally jumped on the Costco bandwagon a few months ago and found it’s saving me a bundle.
+Personally, I find shopping at Costco saves me a bundle.
 However, not everyone will benefit from a warehouse club membership.
 In my case, it makes sense because I have a household of seven, including two boys who eat as much as the rest of us combined.

 21. Shop for food in unexpected places

 When it comes to groceries, don’t limit yourself to the grocery store.
 Sometimes, deals are found in unlikely places.

 Drugstores are one place where you can occasionally find nearly free groceries if you combine coupons with sales.
 You don’t want to buy at regular price, but keep an eye on the sales circulars for CVS, Rite Aid and Walgreens.
 All have a couple of great buys each week.

 Dollar stores and online retailers such as Amazon are other unexpected places to find deals on grocery goods.